-Just How The Martial Art Form Known as Tai Chi Can Benefit You:is a martial art style which has been around a long time but it doesn't seem like a martial art.
-It has been practiced in for some centuries as a way to enhance the energy flow within the body.
-It is a style of martial art and an , which has a large focus on correct form.
-Every has to be felt, and that is why it should be practiced in a gentle and slow manner. , strength and endurance will be improved with Tai Chi despite the fact that there is very little impact on the body.
+Just How The Martial Art Of Tai Chi Can Help You:is a style of martial art which has been around quite a while but it does not feel like a martial art form.
+It's been practiced in for some centuries in order to enhance the energy flow inside the body.
+Correct form is a primary factor in this martial art and .
+Each and every should be felt, and that is why it has to be practiced in a gentle and slow way. , strength and endurance will be improved upon with Tai Chi even though there is very little impact on the body.

 Tai Chi Weapons